nywinewench/nywinewench.github.io/_posts/2017-5-22-burgundy-in-sicily.md

   - nerello mascalese
   - pinot noir

-tweet: "What is the equivalent of a Burgundian climat on the island of Etna?"
+tweet: "What is the equivalent of a Burgundian climat on the Etna?"

 ---
 _With my WSET Diploma Unit 3 exam looming in the not-so-distant future, I've been practicing writing essays on a variety of wine industry topics, and friends suggested I post them [here](http://stellenbauchery.com/blog/categories.html#wset).
 My friend Julien Marchand had a few excellent prompts._